justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/spacing.md

     key: Spacing
     parent: Foundations
 title: Spacing
+description: Space is the horizontal and vertical distance between or around different design elements.
 ---

-Space is the horizontal and vertical distance between or around different design elements.

 ## Types of spacing